 The sealevel.info data page has measurement data in spreadsheets, with

 links to graphs. ↑

-- Sea-level is not rising everywhere.
-The measured rate of coastal sea-level change varies from
+is not rising everywhere.
+The measured rate of coastal sea-level change ranges from

-The average, calculated from measurements by the world's best long-term coastal tide gauges,
+The average rate of sea-level change, calculated from measurements by the world's best long-term

-is rising just under +1.5 mm/yr (about 6 inches per century).
+coastal tide gauges, is just under +1.5 mm/year (about six inches of sea-level

 - Zervas, C. (2009), NOAA

 Technical Report NOS CO-OPS 053, Sea Level Variations of the United States, 1854 - 2006,